dalto135/ai-sandbox/README.md

 HTML and CSS, Javascript, React

 ## Description
 This is an example pet name generator app used in the OpenAI API quickstart tutorial.
 It uses the Next.js framework with React.
 Check out the [tutorial](https://platform.openai.com/docs/quickstart) to get set up.
+Enter `npm run dev` to start up the app.

 ## Screenshots